 The concept of gender lens investing dates back to 2009, when the think tank Criterion Institute coined the term.

-Then, in 2014, Pax World Funds launched Pax Ellevate Global Women’s Index Fund, the first mutual fund dedicated to investing in companies with track records of advancing women.
+In 2014, Pax World Funds launched Pax Ellevate Global Women’s Index Fund, the first mutual fund dedicated to investing in companies with track records of advancing women.

 According to a 2020 analysis by Veris Wealth Partners, asset growth in gender lens investing products had grown to a total of $3.4 billion as of June 30, 2019, up from $2.4 billion invested in such products in the prior year.
 Furthermore, Veris said there are now more than 50 publicly available gender lens investing products, a 300% increase since 2015.